June 2, 2025

 Current Availability

 Gallium, a critical metal used in semiconductors, LEDs, solar panels, and radar systems, has seen a dramatic shift in availability due to geopolitical and market factors.
 China, which accounted for 98% of global gallium production in 2023, imposed export restrictions on the metal in August 2023.
-These restrictions have continued to disrupt global trade, leading to significant price volatility.
+These restrictions have continued to disrupt international trade, leading to significant price volatility.

 On December 13, 2024, Bloomberg reported that gallium prices surged to their highest level since 2011, reaching $595 per kilogram, a 17% increase from just two days earlier.
 The price spike followed China’s decision to block exports of several niche metals to the U.S., further escalating trade tensions.
 Since China’s initial export controls, gallium prices have more than doubled, impacting supply chains and increasing costs for industries reliant on the metal.